Boris Johnson's ally quits UK government amid attack on Prime Minister Rishi Sunak - ExBulletin

 Boris Johnson’s ally quits UK government amid attack on Prime Minister Rishi Sunak

+While Zac Goldsmith cited environmental policies as the reason for his resignation, it came after he was asked to apologize for trying to undermine a group of lawmakers investigating government rule-breaking.

-Zac Goldsmith said Prime Minister Rishi Sunak was simply not interested in the environment.
+Goldsmith, a longtime environmentalist, said he was leaving government because Prime Minister Rishi Sunak was simply not interested in the environment.

+* Boris Johnson resigns as UK politician after learning he would be punished for misleading Parliament

+* Scathing report reveals Boris Johnson deliberately misled UK Parliament over ‘partygate’

-This government’s apathy in the face of the greatest challenge we have faced makes it untenable to continue in my current role, he wrote in a resignation letter posted on social media.
+This government apathy in the face of the greatest challenge we have faced makes it untenable to continue in my current role, he wrote in a resignation letter posted on social media.

 He said Britain had visibly left the world stage and withdrawn its leadership on climate and nature.

-Goldsmith’s resignation comes a day after he was among eight allies of the former prime minister slammed by lawmakers for trying to undermine a committee investigating whether Johnson lied to parliament about the government parties breaking the rules during the coronavirus pandemic.
+Goldsmiths’ resignation comes a day after he was among eight allies of the former prime minister criticized by lawmakers for trying to undermine a committee set up to investigate whether Johnson lied to parliament about the government parties breaking the rules during the coronavirus pandemic.

-The privileges committee found that Johnson had misled lawmakers and recommended a 90-day suspension from parliament, although he avoided that ignominy by resigning as lawmaker after the committee gave him notice of his conclusions.
+The privileges committee found that Johnson, who remained a backbencher after stepping down as prime minister, had misled lawmakers and recommended a 90-day suspension from parliament.
+Johnson avoided that ignominy by resigning as lawmaker after the committee briefed him in advance of its findings.

 The panel also said Goldsmith and Johnson’s other allies exerted inappropriate pressure on committee members and launched virulent attacks on the committee on social media, radio and television.

+Despite wrangling over the reason for his resignation, environmental groups said Goldsmith’s comments reflected growing concern over the government’s approach to the environment.

-Goldsmith’s criticism follows a report this week from UK government climate advisers which said Britain was slow to meet its net greenhouse gas emissions and had lost its position as a clear global leader in of climate action.
-(AP)
+UK government climate advisers said this week that the country was slow to hit its net greenhouse gas emissions and had lost its position as a world leader in climate action.

+Greenhouse gas emissions in the UK have fallen by 46% from 1990 levels, mainly due to the almost complete phase-out of coal in electricity generation.
+The government had pledged to cut emissions by 68% by 2030.
+But with just seven years to go before the first target, the Committee on Climate Change said the pace of action was worryingly slow.

 |